Jonathan India Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 17th in MLB.

-- Red Sox pitchers combine to allow the third-most home runs in baseball (76 total, 1.4 per game).
+- Red Sox pitchers combine to give up 77 total home runs at a rate of 1.4 per game (third-most in the league).

-- Paxton makes the start for the Red Sox, his fourth of the season.
-He is 1-1 with a 5.14 ERA and 19 strikeouts through 14 2/3 innings pitched.
+- Sale (5-2) gets the starting nod for the Red Sox in his 11th start of the season.
+He has a 4.72 ERA in 55 1/3 innings pitched, with 65 strikeouts.

-- His most recent appearance was on Thursday against the Los Angeles Angels, when the left-hander threw three innings, surrendering five earned runs while allowing four hits.
+- The lefty last appeared on Saturday against the Arizona Diamondbacks, when he threw five innings, allowing one earned run while giving up four hits.

-- The 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings, in three games this season.
-Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.